 past financial year the past financial year Remarks Objectives Target Maximum Level of achievement Assessment CSR: demonstrate leadership both internally and externally through regular communications and promotion of the "Good Times from a Good Place" strategy.
-6% 9% 6% The objectives of the "Good Times from a Good Place" strategy set for the year were achieved: implementation of the "Health & Safety" roadma in a Covid context, early achievement of the reduction in orders for single-use plastipromotional items.
+6% 9% 6% The objectives of the "Good Times from a Good Place" strategy set for the year were achieved: implementation of the "Health & Safety" roadma in a Covid context, early achievement of the reduction in orders for single-use plasti promotional items.
 The commitment to responsible alcohol consumption and the ambitions in terms of carbon neutrality and regenerative agriculture were also strengthened.
 The Group continues to place CSR at the heart of its strategy and is increasingly integrating it into all of its activities.
 For the coming years, the Group's ambition is to increase its leadership and become a pioneer in these areas.
 Implementation of the Digital Transformation roadmap (KDP, Finance 4.0) 6% 9% 8% The Group accelerated its Digital Transformation roadmap.
 For the Key Digital Programmes: the pilots delivered excellent results an are now being deployed in the affiliates.
 The necessary skills were developed internally to support the acceleration over the coming years and develop our competitive advantage.
 The Finance function also accelerated its digitisation with the deployment of new tools, supported by significant efforts in terms of change management.
 Dynamic management and agility in the reallocation of A&P resources.
 6% 9% 9% The good management and the great agility in the allocation of resources according to the dynamics of markets, channels and categories are reflected in the market shares and the excellent financial performance during the financial year.
-Overall rate of achievement of objectives 30% 45% 41% as Chairman and for FY21 (vs. a ta d CEO was s rget of 110% set at €1,980,0 %).
-The variable 00, i.e. 180% of h compensation ir is fixed annual compensation respect of FY20 and FY19 • • CSR: demonstrate leadership both internally and externally through regular communications and promotion of the "Good Times from a Good Place" strategy.
+Overall rate of achievement of objectives 30% 45% 41% as Chairman and for FY21 (vs. a ta d CEO was s arget of 110% set at €1,980,00 %).
+The variable 00, i.e. 180% of h compensation ir nis fixed annual compensation or respect of FY20 and FY19 • • CSR: demonstrate leadership both internally and externally through regular communications and promotion of the "Good Times from a Good Place" strategy.
 Dynamic management and agility in the reallocation of A&P resources.
-Overall rate of achievement of objectives • Consequently, the as Chairman and for FY21 (vs. a ta CSR: demonstrate leadership both internally and externally through regular communications of the Digital Transformation roadmap (KDP, Finance 4.0) CSR: demonstrate leadership both internally and externally through regular communications and promotion of the "Good Times from a Good Place" strategy.
+Overall rate of achievement of objectives • Consequently, t as Chairman am for FY21 (vs. a te CSR: demonstrate leadership both internally and externally through regular communications and promotion of the "Good Times from a Good Place" strategy.
 Implementation of the Digital Transformation roadmap (KDP, Finance 4.0) Dynamic management and agilty in the reallocation of A&P resources.
 6% Cverall rate of achievement of objectives • Consequently, the total am as Chairman and CEO was for FY21 (vs. a target of 110) CSR: demonstrate leadership both internally and externally through regular communications and promotion of the "Good Times from a Good Place" strategy.
-System of the Digital Transformation roadmap (KDP, Finance 4.0) Transformation of A&P resources.
-System of the reallocation of A&P resources.
-System of objectives Consequently, the total amount of Mr Alex as Chairman and CED was set at €1,980,0 for FY21 (vs. a target of 110%).
-The variable in the result of the consequently is a consequently of the cons CSR: demonstrate leadership both internally and externally through regular communications and promotion of the "Good Times" from a Good Place" strategy.
-Swappens compensation
+CSR: demonstrate leadership both internally and externally through regular communications and promotion of the "Good Times" from a Good Place" strategy.
+S% S% compensation